Nepal Trekking Holidays & Walking Tours

 Nepal is best known for its huge Himalayan peaks including Mount Everest.
-With the mountain range stretching the full length of the country there are a countless number of locations for Himalayan treks and climbs.
+With the mountain range stretching the full length of the country there are a countless Himalayan treks and climbs to embark on.
 It's most well-known ethnic group are the legendary Sherpa, but there are also many other mountain and lowland communities and a richly diverse cultural fabric to absorb.

 Most people start their Nepal journey in the bustling city of Kathmandu.
 Kathmandu is the capital and largest city in Nepal with plenty to see and do.
 Most tourists and travelers opt to stay in Thamel, an area with many hotels and incredible restaurants.
 Don’t let the fact that this is the tourist district discourage you, many of the establishments have food that is safe to eat and properly prepared as well as backup generators to battle Kathmandu’s rolling blackouts.
 Walk the tiny streets of Thamel and take in the hustle and bustle of life in Kathmandu.
 Holy men walk the streets and give blessings, vendors sell fruit in carts, and there is an endless sea of shops selling trinkets and knock off outdoor gear.

 No trip to Nepal would be complete without exploring the cultural wonders of Kathmandu.
 Nepal is roughly 80% Hindu and 9% Buddhist.
 With that being said, the cultural center of Kathmandu contains seven world heritage sites.
 Kathmandu’s famous Durbar Square contains fantastic artistry.
 Here you can find intricate wood carvings that cover the entirety of the old palace.
 In the center of Durbar Square there are two spectacular temples.
 One carved from wood and the other stone.
 Each has been carefully restored over the years.
 During the devastating earthquake of 2015 both temples collapsed, however rebuilding efforts are well underway and you can still experience the magic of this historic square.